lbrennaman/IndependentStudy/README.md

 # IndependentStudy
 A code editor providing a visual aspect to coding rather than allowing a user to code just through keyboard input.

+## 3/23/23
+This is the end of the branching_point.
+The editor is now fully capable of creating programs as shown by the files in test_programs.
+Is the current editor better than actual programming?
+I would say not by a long shot.
+There are plenty of things about this editor that I think results in an editor that is less productive than normal text editors.
+There are still many frontend issues like how the editor can't scroll if too many lines are added to the editor, like how a new line does not focus the newline, like how typing in the middle of a textarea allows moves the caret to the end of the line, blocks are not sized properly (nor do they have some kind of scrollbar) so their contents are hard to see, etc., but even if these problems were fixed, I do not believe this editor to be more productive.
+Since the current editor simply stores strings that directly translate to code, I would say that using this VPL editor uses the same amount of effort as a normal text editor except that it requires to use the mouse frequently along with keyboard input.
+To make the VPL editor more productive than a normal text editor, I think that the VPL should do more than simply translate blocks directly to code.
+An example would be if one block could generate multiple lines of code, then perhaps the editor could be more effective; however, I do not have a specific idea in mind right now.
+Completion of this branch allows me to complete all of the grade items for my independent study, so I will not be continuing with this style of editor.
+Rather, for the rest of the semester, I think that I would like to experiment with the Recoil library for React in order to try and improve upon my current design.

+Features implemented this week:
+ - added Download functionality: added a download button to the FileWriter that opens the user's file system and allows the user to save the contents of the editor lines to a file.
+Was meant to be done synchronously, but that would require learning about "dedicated web workers."
+ - added Doxygen comments: added doxygen comments to all functions in order to generate documentation.

 ## 3/16/23 Edits:
 At this point the editor is being made to directly translate blocks representing c++ code to actual c++ statements so that the project can be finished by the end of